23 Animals With Long Necks

 Another breed is the Friesian horse, which is often seen with a thick and muscular neck that is both strong and visually striking.

-Other breeds with notable necks include the Arabian horse, which has a long and slender neck often adorned with elaborate headgear, and the Thoroughbred, which has a powerful and streamlined neck essential for its high-speed racing abilities.
+Other notable neck breeds include the Arabian horse, which has a long and slender neck often adorned with elaborate headgear, and the Thoroughbred, which has a powerful and streamlined neck essential for its high-speed racing abilities.

 Despite their varying neck lengths, all horses rely heavily on their necks for movement and balance.